 First of all, Scripture foretold that this would happen, and that it would be a pattern.
-The struggle between Esau and Jacob dates back to the time when Jacob stole Esau’s blessing and Isaiah replaced the blessing of his first born which rightfully belonged to Esau with this:
+The struggle between Esau and Jacob dates back to the time when Jacob tricked Isaac into giving him Esau’s blessing.
+After he realized what had happened, Isaac gave the following blessing to Esau:

 39 Then Isaac his father answered and said to him,

 “Behold, away from the fertility of the earth shall be your dwelling,

 And away from the dew of heaven from above.

 But it shall come about when you become restless,